OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-22.md

 ## Proverbs 22:1

-A good name is to be more desired than great wealth;
-Favour is better than silver and gold.
+A good name is more to be desired than great wealth; to be esteemed is better than silver or gold.

 ## Proverbs 22:2

-The rich and the poor have a common bond:
-The Lord is the Maker of them all.
+The rich and the poor share this in common: the Lord is the Maker of them all.

 ## Proverbs 22:3

-The prudent sees evil and hides himself,
-But the naive go on and are punished for it.
+A prudent person sees danger and takes refuge, but the naive continue on and pay the penalty.

 ## Proverbs 22:4

-The reward of humility and the fear of the Lord
-Are riches, honour, and life.
+The reward of humility and the fear of the Lord is riches, honour, and life.

 ## Proverbs 22:5

-Thorns and snares are in the way of the perverse;
-One who guards himself will be far from them.
+Thorns and snares lie in the path of the wicked; those who guard their lives will stay far from them.

 ## Proverbs 22:6

-Train up a child in the way he should go,
-Even when he grows older he will not abandon it.
+Train a child in the way he should go, and even when he is old he will not depart from it.

 ## Proverbs 22:7

-The rich rules over the poor,
-And the borrower becomes the lender’s slave.
+The rich rule over the poor, and the borrower is servant to the lender.

 ## Proverbs 22:8

-One who sows injustice will reap disaster,
-And the rod of his fury will perish.
+Whoever sows injustice will reap calamity, and the rod of their fury will be broken.

 ## Proverbs 22:9

-One who is generous will be blessed,
-Because he gives some of his food to the poor.
+The generous will be blessed, for they share their food with the poor.

 ## Proverbs 22:10

-Drive out the scoffer, and contention will go out;
-Even strife and dishonour will cease.
+Expel the scoffer, and strife will depart; quarrels and insults will cease.

 ## Proverbs 22:11

-One who loves purity of heart
-And whose speech is gracious, the king is his friend.
+One who loves a pure heart and whose speech is gracious will have the king as a friend.

 ## Proverbs 22:12

-The eyes of the Lord protect knowledge,
-But He overthrows the words of the treacherous person.
+The eyes of the Lord watch over knowledge, but He overthrows the words of the unfaithful.

 ## Proverbs 22:13

-The lazy one says, “There is a lion outside;
+The sluggard says, “There is a lion outside!
 I will be killed in the streets!”

 ## Proverbs 22:14

-The mouth of an adulterous woman is a deep pit;
-He who is cursed of the Lord will fall into it.
+The mouth of an adulterous woman is a deep pit; he who is cursed by the Lord will fall into it.

 ## Proverbs 22:15

-Foolishness is bound up in the heart of a child;
-The rod of discipline will remove it far from him.
+Foolishness is bound up in the heart of a child, but the rod of discipline will drive it far away.

 ## Proverbs 22:16

-One who oppresses the poor to make more for himself,
-Or gives to the rich, will only come to poverty.
+One who oppresses the poor to increase wealth, or gives gifts to the rich, will only come to poverty.

 ---

 ## Proverbs 22:17

-Incline your ear and hear the words of the wise,
-And apply your heart to my knowledge;
+Incline your ear and listen to the words of the wise; apply your heart to my knowledge,

 ## Proverbs 22:18

-For it will be pleasant if you keep them within you,
-So that they may be ready on your lips.
+for it is pleasing when you keep them within you and have them ready on your lips.

 ## Proverbs 22:19

-So that your trust may be in the Lord,
-I have taught you today, you indeed.
+So that your trust may be in the Lord, I instruct you today, even you.

 ## Proverbs 22:20

-Have I not written to you excellent things
+Have I not written for you thirty sayings of counsel and knowledge,
-Of counsels and knowledge,

 ## Proverbs 22:21

-To make you know the certainty of the words of truth,
-So that you may correctly answer him who sent you?
+to teach you true and reliable words, so that you may give a correct answer to those who sent you?

----

 ## Proverbs 22:22

-Do not rob the poor because he is poor,
-And do not crush the needy at the gate;
+Do not exploit the poor because they are poor, nor crush the needy in the gate,

 ## Proverbs 22:23

-For the Lord will plead their case
+for the Lord will take up their case and will exact life for life.
-And take the life of those who rob them.

 ---

 ## Proverbs 22:24

-Do not make friends with a person given to anger,
+Do not make friends with a hot-tempered person, nor associate with one easily angered,
-Or go with a hot-tempered person,

 ## Proverbs 22:25

-Or you will learn his ways
-And find a snare for yourself.
+or you may learn their ways and find a snare for yourself.

 ---

 ## Proverbs 22:26

-Do not be among those who give pledges,
-Among those who become guarantors for debts.
+Do not be among those who shake hands in pledge, or among those who become guarantors for debts.

 ## Proverbs 22:27

-If you have nothing with which to repay,
-Why should your bed be taken from under you?
+If you have nothing with which to repay, why should your bed be taken from under you?

----

 ## Proverbs 22:28

-Do not move the ancient boundary
+Do not move an ancient boundary stone set by your ancestors.
-Which your fathers have set.

----

 ## Proverbs 22:29

-Do you see a person skilled in his work?
-He will stand before kings;
-He will not stand before obscure people.
+Do you see someone skilled in their work?
+They will serve before kings; they will not serve before obscure people.